HARISKHAN-1729/actuatornetwork/README.md

 - `Validation.py`: Contains functions for validating the models.
 - `metrics.py`; Contains functions for computing evaluation metrics.
 - `run.py`: The main script that ties everything together; it's used to execute the model's training and evaluation pipeline.
+- `inference and evaluate.py`: Contains function that can assess model on unseen data.

 ## Installation